-- Access to referral for consideration of acceleration is open to all students.
+Access to referral for consideration of acceleration is open to all students.
 A policy should not limit access to referral for consideration of accelerative curricular modification based on gender, race, ethnicity, disability status, socioeconomic status, English language proficiency, or school building attended.
-The policy shall be applied equitably and systematically to students referred for acceleration. - All student populations are served.
-The acceleration policy should be comprehensive in addressing acceleration for all grades, K-12, and all students who demonstrate advanced academic ability in one or more content areas, including students who are English language learners (ELL),1 at risk, of low socioeconomic status, profoundly gifted, and/ or twice-exceptional.
+The policy shall be applied equitably and systematically to students referred for acceleration.

+All student populations are served.
+The acceleration policy should be comprehensive in addressing acceleration for all grades, K-12, and all students who demonstrate advanced academic ability in one or more content areas, including students who are English language learners (ELL),2 at-risk, of low socio-economic status, profoundly gifted, and/or twice exceptional.
 Profoundly gifted students are those whose ability scores place them at the highest percentiles.
 Because these students are so rare, they require special attention when discussing appropriate educational interventions.
-Twice-exceptional students are those who are gifted and who have a cognitive, social, or behavioral disability; they, too, require special attention. - Student evaluation is fair, objective, and systematic.
+Twice-exceptional students are those who are gifted and who have a cognitive, social, or behavioral disability; they, too, require special attention.

+Student evaluation is fair, objective, and systematic.
 A fair, objective, and systematic evaluation of the student should be conducted using the appropriate instruments for the form of acceleration being considered.
-When evaluating English language learners, appropriate instruments should include those in the student's heritage language. - Parents or guardian(s) are allowed open communication about the policy and procedures.
-Written consent is required from parents or legal guardian(s) in order to evaluate the referred student for possible acceleration placement.
-All students who have been referred, and for whom consent has been obtained, should receive an evaluation from professionals in the district.
-Parents or legal guardian(s) should be informed of the evaluation results in a timely
+When evaluating English language learners, appropriate instruments should include those in the student's heritage language.3